The Color Wheel

 Tinted Neutrals (Better for UI)

-/* Cool gray (blue tint) - professional, tech */
+/* Cool gray (blue tint): professional, tech */

 --gray-cool: hsl(220, 10%, 50%);

-/* Warm gray (yellow/orange tint) - friendly, approachable */
+/* Warm gray (yellow/orange tint): friendly, approachable */

 --gray-warm: hsl(40, 10%, 50%);

-/* Neutral gray with brand color */
+/* Neutral gray tinted with brand hue */

 --gray-brand: hsl(var(--brand-hue), 5%, 50%);